SamLamElectrician/MyAnimeList/README.md

 - Add a loading state so the page will always display animes
 - A popup notification once an anime is added to saved list
 - Add to list button changes to remove from list
+- error page or no search result page

 # Getting Started with Create React App